Preserving Friable Historical Stone

-Why is Stone Consolidation Important?
+Why Stone Consolidation Matters

 - Preserves historical heritage by stabilizing original masonry units